Brian M. Fagan: Academic career

-In addition to extensive experience with the development of public television programs, Fagan was the developer/writer of Patterns of the Past, an NPR series in 1984–86.
+In addition to experience with the development of public television programs, Fagan was the developer/writer of Patterns of the Past, an NPR series in 1984–86.
 He worked as a consultant for the BBC, RKO, and many Hollywood production companies on documentaries.
-In 1995, he was Senior Series Consultant for Time-Life Television's "Lost Civilizations" series.
+In 1995, he was senior series consultant for Time-Life Television's Lost Civilizations series.
 Fagan was awarded the 1996 Society of Professional Archaeologists' Distinguished Service Award for his "untiring efforts to bring archaeology in front of the public."
 He also received a Presidential Citation Award from the Society for American Archaeology in 1996 for his work in textbook, general writing and media activities.
-He received the Society's first Public Education Award in 1997.
+He received the society's first Public Education Award in 1997.

-Over the years, Fagan wrote a series of well-known textbooks that provide accurate summaries of the latest advances in archaeological method and theory and world prehistory.
-These are designed for beginners and avoid both confusing jargon and major theoretical discussion, which is inappropriate at this basic level.
-His approach melds traditional cultural history with more recent approaches, with a major emphasis on writing historical narrative using archaeological data and sources from other disciplines.

-Fagan was also well known for his public lectures on a wide variety of archaeological and historical topics, delivered to a broad range of archaeological and non-archaeological audiences.
-He wrote many critiques of contemporary archaeology and advocated non-traditional approaches, as well as writing extensively on the role of archaeology in contemporary society.
+Fagan wrote critiques of contemporary archaeology and advocated non-traditional approaches, as well as writing extensively on the role of archaeology in contemporary society.
 His approach was a melding of different theoretical approaches, which focuses on the broad issues of human prehistory and the past.
-He was a strong advocate of multidisciplinary approaches to such issues as climate change in the past.
+He was an advocate of multidisciplinary approaches to such issues as climate change in the past.

 Personal life and death

 An avid sailor from childhood, Fagan wrote sailing guides to many locations on the Pacific coast of the United States and published them under his own imprint.
+He was married twice, first to Judith Fontana and then to Lesley Newhart.
 He retired from UC Santa Barbara, where he lived in the Santa Barbara area with his wife, one of his two daughters, and numerous cats and rabbits.
 Fagan died on 1 July 2025, at the age of 88.